bloa/magpie/USAGE.md

 # Basic Usage

-We provide four generic entry points for optimisation/learning/training.
+We provide few generic entry points for optimisation/learning/training.

     bin
+    ├── ablation_analysis.py
+    ├── local_search.py
-    ├── magpie_bloat.py
+    ├── minify_patch.py
-    ├── magpie_config.py
+    ├── revalidate.py
-    ├── magpie_repair.py
+    ├── show_locations.py
-    └── magpie_runtime.py
+    └── show_patch.py

-Because they are located in a sub-folder and not at top-level, they require a little bit of Python magic speech (e.g., `python3 -m bin.magpie_runtime` instead of `python3 magpie_runtime.py`).
+Because they are located in a sub-folder and not at top-level, they require a little bit of Python magic speech (e.g., `python3 -m bin.local_search` instead of `python3 magpie_runtime.py`).
-To simplify usage we strongly recommend writing your own customised entry point and running it from top-level.

-For the sake of genericity, note that all four scripts only target lines of code mutations and use a basic local search.
+They can, however, be moved at top-level without any modification to simplify usage if so desired.

+Note that for the sake of genericity, these scripts are limited in the granularity level (no AST node) and fitness functions they provide.
-To target AST nodes, change the search algorithm, the fitness function, or modify the experimental protocol in general please refer to [ADVANCED.md](/ADVANCED.md).
+To fine-tune your experimental setting beyond what is provided through these please refer to [ADVANCED.md](/ADVANCED.md).

+There are multiple ways to use these entry points.
+Because they are located in a sub-folder and not at top-level, they must be loaded as modules using the `-m` option of the Python interpreter.
+For example:
+    python3 -m bin.local_search --scenario examples/scenario/triangle-cpp_runtime.txt

+For maximum convenience, we provide the `magpie.py` script that also accept the equivalent commands:
+    python3 magpie.py bin/local_search.py --scenario examples/scenario/triangle-cpp_runtime.txt
+    python3 magpie.py bin/local_search --scenario examples/scenario/triangle-cpp_runtime.txt
+    python3 magpie.py local_search.py --scenario examples/scenario/triangle-cpp_runtime.txt
+    python3 magpie.py local_search --scenario examples/scenario/triangle-cpp_runtime.txt
+    ./magpie.py local_search --scenario examples/scenario/triangle-cpp_runtime.txt

+Alternatively, these entry points (as any custom-written ones) can be moved at top-level and run from there:
+    mv bin/local_search.py .
+    ./local_search.py --scenario examples/scenario/triangle-cpp_runtime.txt

+## Software Evaluation

+In the generic entry points software fitness assessment is broken down in four successive steps: "setup", "compile", "test", and "run".

+In all but one case (the test step when using the "repair" fitness function), a software variant is immediately discarded it any of the step fails (i.e., if any of the provided command returns a nonzero return code).

+### Setup

+This step is only conducted **once**, during warmup with the unmodified software, in the original software directory (or in an intermediate copy if the `local_original_copy` option is used).
+It is useful for performing some initial processing or compilation so as to avoid wasting resources on things that would otherwise be repeated for every single software variant.

+See for example the `examples/scenario/triangle-cpp_runtime.txt` scenario in which this step is used to create an initialised CMake build directory.

+### Compile

+This step is conducted **for every software variant**, before the test and run steps.
+It is meant for processing shared between the test and run steps (e.g., compilation).

+See for example the `examples/scenario/triangle-c_runtime.txt` and `examples/scenario/triangle-java_repair.txt` scenario in which this step is used to call `make` and `javac`, respectively.

+### Test

+This step is conducted **for every software variant**, between the compile and run steps.
+Whilst technically not absolutely necessary (as it merged with either the compile or run step), it is provided for convenience and quality of life.

+This step has three particularities:
+1. Similarly to the run step, when Magpie is processing a configuration file the resulting configuration string is appended at the end of the test command.
+2. When the "repair" or "bloat" fitness function is used, the fitness value is computed immediately and the run command is skipped.
+3. This is only time a command may yield a nonzero return code.

+### Run

+This step is conducted last, and is used to compute the fitness value in most cases.

+## Fitness Function

+Magpie generic entry points natively support many fitness schemes.

+Out-of-the-box:
+- **time**: the fitness value is the time taken to execute the run command, as seen from the main Magpie Python process.
+- **bloat_lines**, **bloat_words**, **bloat_chars**: Magpie counts the number of lines, words, or character of every targeted file.

+Require specific outputs:
+- **repair**: during the test step, Magpie checks STDOUT for a string matching `XXX fail` or `XXX error`, "XXX" being the number of bugs to repair; if no such string is found, then a string matching "XXX pass" must be present instead (resulting in a fitness value of 0).
+  This scheme should at least be compatible with JUnit (Java), pytest (Python), and minitest (Ruby).
+- **posix_time**: STDERR is checked for a string matching `real XXX`.
+  This can easily be achieved by preceding the vanilla command with, e.g. on most Linux distributions, `/usr/bin/time -p `.
+  Note that the GNU time command is not very precise.
+- **perf_time**: STDERR is checked for a string matching `XXX seconds time elapsed`.
+  This can easily be achieved by preceding the vanilla command with, e.g. , `perf stat `.
+- **perf_instructions**: STDERR is checked for a string matching `XXX instructions` (commas thousands separators are ignored).
+  Again, this can easily be achieved by preceding the vanilla command with, e.g. on most Linux distributions, `perf stat `.
+- **output**: Magpie checks STDOUT for the generic `MAGPIE_FITNESS: XXX` string.

 ## Reading Magpie's output

-Here we look at the output of the running time minimisation example.
+First we look at the output of the running time minimisation example.

     ==== WARMUP ====
-    WARM	SUCCESS	 0.1097
+    WARM    SUCCESS               0.0844
-    WARM	SUCCESS	 0.1236
+    WARM    SUCCESS               0.085
-    WARM	SUCCESS	 0.1243
+    WARM    SUCCESS               0.0843
-    INITIAL	SUCCESS	 0.1279
+    INITIAL SUCCESS               0.0843

 First, Magpie will evaluate multiple times the original software fitness score (default: four times) in order to set the base fitness to improve.
 This warming up step ensures that the all fitness values are fairly compared, as the first few values may exhibit significant variance.

     ==== START ====
     ... (lines eluded for clarity) ...
-    6	SUCCESS	*0.1175 (91.87%) [1 edit(s)]
-    7	TEST_ERROR	 None [2 edit(s)]
+    69      COMPILE_CODE_ERROR    None  [5 edit(s)]
+    70      SUCCESS              *0.0107 (12.69%) [5 edit(s)]
+    71      SUCCESS               0.0199 (23.61%) [4 edit(s)]
+    72      SUCCESS               0.0174 (20.64%) [4 edit(s)]
-    8	SUCCESS	 0.1279 (100.0%) [0 edit(s)]
+    73      SUCCESS               0.0147 (17.44%) [4 edit(s)]
-    9	TEST_ERROR	 None [2 edit(s)]
+    74      COMPILE_CODE_ERROR    None  [6 edit(s)]
+    75      SUCCESS               0.0793 (94.07%) [4 edit(s)]
-    10	SUCCESS	*0.106 (82.88%) [2 edit(s)]
+    76      SUCCESS              +0.0107 (12.69%) [6 edit(s)]
-    11	SUCCESS	 0.1175 (91.87%) [1 edit(s)]
+    77      SUCCESS              +0.0107 (12.69%) [5 edit(s)]
+    78      TEST_CODE_ERROR       None  [6 edit(s)]
     ... (lines eluded for clarity) ...
+    98      SUCCESS               0.0199 (23.61%) [6 edit(s)]
-    99	TEST_ERROR	 None [3 edit(s)]
+    99      COMPILE_CODE_ERROR    None  [6 edit(s)]
-    100	SUCCESS	 0.1318 (103.05%) [3 edit(s)]
+    100     TEST_CODE_ERROR       None  [6 edit(s)]
     ==== END ====
     Reason: step budget

 Then, Magpie will use the chosen evolutionary algorithm to modify the original software.
 For each evaluation Magpie reports the evaluation id, the final status of the mutated software execution, the fitness value, and finally some optional comment (here, the size of the patch).

-The two statuses visible here are `SUCCESS` (the execution completed successfully) and `TEST_ERROR` (the mutated code failed to comply to the given test suite).
+Few evaluation statuses are then possible.
+Note that error statuses (i.e., all except SUCCESS) will always contain the name of the step in which the error arose.

+- **CLI_ERROR**: Magpie failed to run the given command
+- **CODE_ERROR**: the execution yielded a nonzero return code, indicating some failure
+- **TIMEOUT**: the command was interrupted after a given time threshold was reached
+- **LENGTHOUT**: the command was interrupted after yielding more output than expected
+- **PARSE_ERROR**: Magpie failed to read the expected output
+- **SUCCESS**: the execution completed successfully, resulting in a valid fitness value

 Fitness values are given both directly and in percentage relatively to the initial fitness.
 Values below 100% correspond here to faster variants, while values over 100% correspond to slower ones (note that the status is still `SUCCESS` and not, e.g., `RUNTIME_ERROR`, because the variant is still semantically sound).
 An asterisk (`*`) indicates that a new best fitness values have been found, whilst a plus sign (`+`) indicates repeated best values.

 Finally, Magpie will show the stopping criteria reached: here the 100 steps have completed.
 Other possible criteria include for example a target fitness value, or a manual interruption (`C-c`).

     ==== REPORT ====
     Termination: step budget